Interstate betting operators must notify Consumer and Business Services (CBS) if they want to operate in South Australia.

 If your details change, you must notify CBS within 14 days.
 Failure to do so is an offence.

-To notify CBS, complete the change of particulars for interstate betting operators form (PDF 98KB).
+To notify CBS, complete the change of particulars for an authorised betting operator online form.

 Notification of proceedings